 Scenes are the building blocks of your book.
 If you can’t write a good scene, it doesn’t matter how good your plot is, the book will fall apart.

-That’s why I’m going to walk you through how to create killer scenes from planning to writing.
+That’s why I’m going to walk you through how to write great scenes that stick with your readers.
+From planning to writing, we’ve got you covered.

 If you’ve planned out your book enough that you’re worrying about individual scenes, then you already have all the tools you need to be able to craft a compelling scene.